-Performance Goal: Based upon the successes and lessons learned in the initial rollout, continue to develop and create a more efficient, user-friendly, and well-run operating program.
+Performance Goal: Based upon the successes and lessons learned in the initial rollout of the past 2 years, continue to collaborate, develop and create an more efficient, user-friendly operating program.

 - Develop new outreach and marketing strategies to those who are in need of property tax deferral given recent property tax increases. - Update and streamline the current online website portal user application process, as well as the manual paper application process for those without computer access. - Implement a cost effective electronic recording system for the PTD Program, to maximize efficiency at the State level and minimize recording and re-recording problems and timelines at the county level. - Work on statutory amendments to update how recording fees are currently interpreted, handled, and charged between the Treasury and Colorado county clerks and recorders. - Consider additional internal staff support to help with the internal administrative and accounting support functions of the DPT Program with anticipated increases in the volume of applicants for the coming years.